 - The Velcro doesn't make an airtight seal, so it might not be ideal for extreme northern climates (but it's fine for us in Kansas City).

-Even with those drawbacks, I decided to reuse this technique this year.
+Even with those drawbacks, I decided to reuse this technique the windows that I might want to open.
+I'll share some pictures of those window covers later in this post.

 My strategy for covering my windows this year is as follows: